Table of contents Show

 In fact, the Prague Museum which is part of the square offers insight into the history of Wenceslas Square.
 At one time this famous square was known as the Horse Market.
 However, the name was changed to Wenceslas Square to honor Wenceslas, Duke of Bohemia.
 He had a difficult life due to the political climate of Europe during this period of history and was murdered at the hands of his brother.
 He is the Czech patron and is remembered for his kind soul and work to help those less fortunate.
 The statue of Saint Wenceslas is proudly on display in Wenceslas Square and is one of the area’s greatest attractions.

-Furthermore, the Prague National Museum can also help unravel even more history of the Czech Republic that has taken place in Wenceslas Square.
+Furthermore, the Prague National Museum can also help unravel even more history of the Czech Republic that has taken place in this square.
 It is often noted that most of the important historical and political events of the country have taken place in the square.
 It was the site of the declaration of the first Czechoslovak Republic in 1918.
-And in 1968 there was a Prague uprising against the Soviet Union invasion by student Jan Palach.
+And in 1968 there was a Prague uprising against the Soviet Union invasion by student Jan Palach: it was a major site of protests against the Warsaw Pact.
 He set himself on fire in protest against injustices and succumbed to his injuries.
 And Wenceslas Square also prominently held celebrations for the fall of Communism in 1989.

 The Communist administration in what was then Czechoslovakia was toppled by the “Velvet Revolution,” which began in 1989.
 Over two hundred fifty thousand people showed up for the largest protests.